 The soles of cycling shoes are made to be stiff so they can provide great power transfer.
-They’re usually made of nylon or carbon fibre.
+They’re usually made of nylon or carbon fiber.
 Mountain bike shoes also have grippy rubber treads on the soles for walkability and traction on the trail.
-Carbon fibre-soled cycling shoes are super light, very stiff and offer the best power transfer of any material.
+Carbon fiber-soled cycling shoes are super light, very stiff, and offer the best power transfer of any material.
 Higher-end road and mountain shoes tend to have carbon soles.

 The uppers are the part of the shoe that wraps around the top of your foot.
 Uppers are made from either synthetic fabrics or leather and have a varying degree of cutouts and mesh for breathability.
 Mountain bike shoes also incorporate abrasion-resistant materials into high-wear areas for better durability in rough environments.
 Sometimes uppers are designed with reflective and hi-vis elements that increase your visibility and make it easier for cars to see you.
 As cycling shoes go up in price, the uppers are generally made with lighter, more high-tech materials and additional features like slip-resistant heel cups.

 Common lacing systems offer a wide range of fine-tuning and quick fastening capabilities that keep your shoes comfortably attached to your feet.
 Laces give you the most control over how the tension is spread over your foot, and The Boa System emulates this using quicker, less cumbersome technology.
 Many shoes use a few different types of fasteners to provide the best overall fit.

 Laces take more time to fasten, but give you a secure, comfortable fit.
 Be sure to double check the laces periodically and tuck away the strings so they don’t get caught while you are riding.

 These are very quick to fasten, though you don’t have the ability to customize your fit as much as you do with laces or The Boa System.
 Once you stick or ratchet your straps into place, they stay.

 The Boa System